 Sorry - we do not allow dogs (or other animals!) on the campsite.

-We have six camping fields so there's plenty of space - and choice, whether you want to overlook the Atlantic or Cromwell's Castle, find a quiet corner to yourself or pitch next to friends.
+We have six camping fields, so there's plenty of space and choice, whether you want to overlook the Atlantic or Cromwell's Castle, find a quiet corner or pitch next to friends.

 - 9. Do you have tables/chairs/fire bowls I can hire?